MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules.md

 ### Scope of Macro Modules

 #### Local Macro Module
-A Local Macro module in MeVisLab exists within the context of the current network document - i.e., it’s defined *locally* rather than being installed into the global module database.
+A Local Macro module in MeVisLab exists within the context of the current network document &mdash; i.e., it’s defined *locally* rather than being installed into the global module database.
 It does not require a package.
 It lives inside the directory of the current network file (*.mlab*) you’re working on.

 *	A local macro is visible and editable in the directory of your current network.
 *	A local macro is not listed in the Modules panel and module search.